About Harp Studies at Guildhall

 Individual teaching is at the heart of the department, giving students the space and support to focus seriously and thoughtfully on every aspect of technique and musicianship.
 The teacher and student work intensively to discover the easiest and most natural way of playing for each individual hand shape, allowing the student fully to realise their technical, musical and creative potential.

-One-to-one weekly lessons on modern harp are given by Imogen Barford and Charlotte Seale, and advanced students can take some hours with Bryn Lewis, Helen Tunstall and Lucy Wakeford.
+One-to-one weekly lessons on modern harp are given by Imogen Barford, Charlotte Seale and Keziah Thomas; advanced students can take hours with Bryn Lewis, Helen Tunstall and Lucy Wakeford.
 Individual lessons on early harps are given by Joy Smith and Andrew Lawrence-King.

 All harp students take part in regular performance classes.
 These cover aspects of performance, airing of work-in-progress, group feedback and learning to listen and help one another constructively.